16 Top Attractions and Things to Do in Barcelona, Spain

 Catedral de Barcelona

 Unlike the Sagrada Familia, the Barcelona Cathedral is more what you’d expect from a European church.
-Entry is free, and dress code enforcement is strict.
+Entry is €14 and dress code enforcement is strict.
+You can purchase tickets in advance online from the official site.

 Plaça de Catalunya